 Just a note to share how I came to be leading a holistic trauma group for Veterans....

 [Before reading on, I want to share that all relationships are now healthy and healed.
 At the time of this writing, three of our four sons have healed as well.
 One is still sorting things out.]

 I'm not a Vet myself.
 My father is an Army Vet.
-My brother attempted.
+My brother attempted service but did not make it.
 He joined the Navy but disappeared in October of 1982 never to be seen or heard of again.